Our Team

 Kenia Rivera, MA - Graduate Student, Developmental

-Kenia Rivera, MA, is a fourth-year developmental psychology doctoral student at the University of Denver.
+Kenia Rivera is a sixth-year developmental psychology doctoral student at the University of Denver.
 She received her BA in Psychology from the University of Wisconsin – Milwaukee.
 Her research interest focuses on how stress and early adversities influence mental and physical health through the lifespan.
 She is particularly interested in examining the biological and behavioral pathways of how stress influences health and development.
 When she is not in the lab, Kenia enjoys readings, drawing, and taking dance lessons.

 Staff